noah-art3mis/intersect/README.md

     -   [ ] limit reranker to 100
         -   bm25: fix ocr spacing bugs first
         -   bm25: show title and delta
+    -   ner
+        - drop keywords, city and uk
+        - why is this so slow

 ## Explanations